michaellady/beads/docs/LINTING.md

 ## Summary

-These "issues" are not technical debt - they represent intentional, idiomatic Go code.
+These "issues" are not technical debt - they represent intentional, idiomatic Go code or legitimate test utilities.
 The codebase maintains high quality through:
-- Comprehensive test coverage (>80%)
+- Comprehensive test coverage (49.1% overall, higher in core packages)
 - Careful error handling where it matters
 - Security validation of user input
 - Clear documentation